Sanjaayyy7/Shrobe/README.md

-# Shrobe Landing Page
+# Shrobe - Fashion Sharing Platform

-A modern landing page for Shrobe, a fashion sharing platform, with Supabase integration for email signups.
+A modern platform for renting, sharing, and trading fashion items with location-based features.

 ## Features

-- Responsive landing page with modern design
+- Responsive design with modern UI
-- Email signup form with Supabase integration
+- User authentication with Supabase
+- Listing creation and management
+- Location-based search and map view
+- Image upload and management
-- Mobile-friendly layout
+- Real-time messaging
-- Tailwind CSS styling

 ## Getting Started